tariq7299/Ubuntu20.04-Hadoop-Single-Node-Cluster-Tutorial/SomeNiceNotes.md

 So, in a Single Node Cluster, the same machine acts as both the master and the slave, running all the services¹²³.

+**Checkpoints in hyper-v**: Actually (Automatic) checkpoints in Hyper-V merge automatically if you wait a little bit after you turn off your machine